open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-new-developers.md

 ## **Why is Open Source Funding Essential?**

 While open source software is freely available, the time, effort, and resources required to develop and maintain projects are significant.
-For new developers juggling education or other financial responsibilities, it can be difficult to dedicate time to unpaid work.
+For new developers juggling education or other financial responsibilities, dedicating time to unpaid work can be challenging.
 Funding addresses this challenge by:

 - Compensating developers for their contributions.
 - Supporting the maintenance and growth of essential open source tools.